Ajith-T-S/thinkpalm-agentai-ajithts-lab1/README.md

 # thinkpalm-agentai-ajithts-lab1
-Ajith T S
+Ajith T S,
-Tech Lead
+Tech Lead,
 Lab 1

 **What it does:**

 - takes a place name as input